ihippik/wal-listener/README.md

 and in particular `insert` and `update` data.

 ### Topic mapping
-By default, output NATS topic name consist of prefix, DB schema, and DB table name, but if you want to send all update in one topic you should be configured the topic map:
+By default, the output NATS topic name consists of prefix, DB schema, and DB table name, but if you want to send all updates in one topic, you should be configured the topic map:
 ```yaml
 topicsMap:
   main_users: "notifier"